ogdenpm/disktools/doc/teledisk.md

 - The density and FM/MFM encoding are appended to these descriptions.
 TDCHECK reports both 250kbps and 300kbps as low density.

-- Note the 96 tpi disk in 48 tpi drive seems unusual as in the best case it would read alternate tracks but it is possible that it will read corrupt data due to flux transitions from adjacent tracks.
+- Note the 96 tpi disk in 48 tpi drive seems unusual, as in the best case it would read alternate tracks but it is possible that it will read corrupt data due to flux transitions from adjacent tracks.

 ## 3.7 Stepping (1 byte)